dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 }
 {{< / highlight >}}

-If the service (in this case our command handler) depends on any component that has a scoped lifestyle, the previous using block will ensure that the lifetime of that scoped component will end when the using block ends.
-This allows managing the lifestyle of your components in a very fine-grained way, without having to complicate application code while maintaining maximum flexibility.
+If the service (in this case the command handler) depends on any component that has a scoped lifestyle, the previous using block will ensure that the lifetime of that scoped component will end when the using block ends.
+This allows managing the lifestyle of your components in a very fine-grained manner, without having to complicate application code while maintaining maximum flexibility.

 ## Abstract Factories in Frameworks

-Do note that this article specifically targets LOB applications; where the discussed factory abstractions often make little sense.
-While designing libraries and reusable frameworks however, defining abstract factory abstractions often makes a lot of sense, because they allow application developers to intercept the creation of the framework’s main types.
+This article specifically targets LOB applications, where the discussed factory abstractions often make little sense.
+While designing frameworks, however, defining abstract factory abstractions often makes a lot of sense, because frameworks allow application developers to intercept the creation of the framework’s main types.
 Still, you won’t see any application code take a dependency on such framework-defined Abstract Factory.
 You will typically see the factory abstraction being overridden inside the Composition Root, while application code stays oblivious of this.
-In this case the framework is the consumer of the Abstract Factory; our Composition Root merely implements it.
+In this case the framework is the consumer of the Abstract Factory; your Composition Root merely implements it.

 As a last note I would like to stress that this article targets Abstract Factories that return application services.
 Abstract factories can be used for the creation of lots of other types of objects, such as data centered objects (such as DTOs or Unit of Work objects) or resources such as database connections.
-These types of factories are very useful, since they don’t expose other application abstractions from their definition.
+These types of factories are very useful, because they don’t expose other application abstractions from their definition.

 ## Conclusion

-When it comes to writing LOB applications, abstract factories are a code smell, since they increase the complexity of the consumer instead of reducing it.
-We are better off either replacing the factory abstraction with a façade or a proxy since this avoid increasing the complexity of the consumer.
+When it comes to writing LOB applications, abstract factories are a code smell, because they increase the complexity of the consumer instead of reducing it.
+You are better off either replacing the factory abstraction with an adapter or proxy, because this avoids increasing the complexity of the consumer.
 Proxies are especially great because they prevent having to make sweeping changes later in the development process.

 A more elaborate discussion of this topic can be found in section 6.2 of [my book](https://manning.com/seemann2).